rogerbarton/vr-modeling/docs/report/2-Impl-Areas.md

 Of course, alternatives to Unity such as Blender or Unreal Engine do not have this interface.
 In contrast, the difficult parts with the language interface have been done and development should be easier from hereon.

-Additionally, implementing serialization of the entire C++ state with the help of libigl `igl::serialize` would be beneficial.
-This state would only involve all :cpp:struct:`MeshState` s.
+Additionally, implementing serialization of the entire C++ state with the help of `igl::serialize` would be beneficial.
+This state would only involve all :cpp:struct:`MeshState` instances.
 It would enable faster testing as well as enabling the use hot-reloading of the C++ library while paused, decreasing the iteration time.
 Hot-reloading was attempted by simply not deleting the allocated :cpp:struct:`MeshState` memory and retaining the pointers in C#.
 However as the library is fully unloaded, its entire memory is deallocated and the C# pointers are invalidated.

 ### Mesh Interface